realnuno/capstone-client/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
 * Fancy alert for invalid inputs for example, invalid ID or password, search term.
-* Divided sections of MyList for different genre of videos.
+* Divided sections of MyList for different kind of venues.

 #  The typical command lines for capstone projects